rickhohler/PyBiographical/QUICKSTART.md

-# PyCommon Quick Start Guide
+# PyBiographical Quick Start Guide

 Fast guide to using `PyBiographical` in metadata projects.